Investment Office · · 19 min read

 Two platforms dominate the current landscape, and the regulatory and operational differences between them create real tradeoffs for institutional participants.

 Kalshi operates as a CFTC-regulated Designated Contract Market, treating event contracts as derivatives under federal oversight.
 The company raised a $1.1 billion Series E in December 2025 at an $11 billion valuation, led by Paradigm, with participation from Sequoia and a16z.
 Their distribution strategy emphasises integration with established financial infrastructure—partnerships with Robinhood, Coinbase, CNN, and CNBC bring event contracts to existing user bases.
-Kalshi's pitch to institutions centres on regulatory legitimacy and compliance-first positioning.
-Weekly trading volume now exceeds $1 billion, up over 1,000% from 2024.
+Weekly trading volume now exceeds $2 billion, with over 85,000 active markets.

 Polymarket is built on blockchain infrastructure and originally offered global accessibility through crypto-settled contracts.
 U.S. users were blocked following a 2022 CFTC settlement, but the platform acquired QCEX, a CFTC-licensed exchange, for $112 million in mid-2025 and has received approval to relaunch domestically.
 ICE's $2 billion strategic investment valued Polymarket at approximately $9 billion and established ICE as the global distributor of Polymarket's event-driven data to institutional investors.